 - I have seen hundreds of bands live….In another life I’d be a professional drummer.

-- I gave up coffee over a year ago and replaced it with Matcha (best decision ever).
+- I gave up coffee 2 years ago and replaced it with Matcha (best decision ever).
 If you follow me on Instagram you’ll see I’m pretty obsessed with it.

 - Mac N’ Cheese is my weakness.
 And pretty much every other combination of carbs and cheese.